stevef1uk/artificial_mind/docs/SOLUTION_ARCHITECTURE_DIAGRAM.md

 ---

-*This architecture represents a comprehensive AGI system designed for safe, ethical, and intelligent task execution with continuous learning capabilities.*
+*This architecture represents a comprehensive Artificial Mind system designed for safe, ethical, and intelligent task execution with continuous learning capabilities.*